 Prepare a standing mixer with the dough hook attachment and add the olive oil to the bowl.

 Measure the warm water, add the yeast, and stir.
-Allow the yeast to melt completely, about 1 minute, and add this to the olive oil.
+Allow the yeast to melt completely, about 1 minute, and add this to the bowl with the olive oil.

 Turn the mixer on low speed and slowly add the flour mixture.
 Once the flour is incorporated let the dough mix for approximately 10 minutes, until the dough feels soft and smooth.

-Remove the dough, form it into a ball, place it into a bowl sprayed with pan spray and cover it with plastic wrap.
+Remove the dough from the mixer, form it into a ball, place it into a bowl sprayed with pan spray, and cover it with plastic wrap.